davenquinn/xenoliths/paper/text/chapters/06-modeling.md

 is shown in @fig:neogene_sections|c, and our thermal modeling of this scenario (model group **C**) is displayed in
 @fig:model_tracers|c and -@fig:model_results|c.
-This scenario initiates in a similar fashion to the model runs for the stalled slab scenario [@fig:model_tracers|b] with the oldest emplacement ages.
+The initiation of this scenario is similar to the older stalled slab scenarios [@fig:model_tracers|b].
 In both cases, the oceanic mantle forms under the Pacific--Farallon spreading ridge during the Late Cretaceous, thermally matures to form a mantle lithosphere lid during oceanic plate transport, and subducts beneath the southwest Cordilleran margin later in the Cretaceous.
-Thus, the initial conditions and thermal evolution of scenario **C** are qualitatively similar to the older models of **B**, except that this scenario incorporates more crustal geological constraints that pertain to its subduction history.
+Thus, the initial conditions and thermal evolution of scenario **C** are qualitatively similar to the older runs of **B**, except that this scenario incorporates more crustal geological constraints that pertain to its subduction history.
 In model **C**, the @Royden1993a forearc geotherm is tied to temperature constraint of 715ºC at 25 km